-Channels list - contains the list of channel labels with checkboxes.
+- Channels list contains the list of channel labels with checkboxes.
 The checked channels will be displayed in the Signal pane and will be processed when the 'Process Multiple Channels' button is pressed.
 The active channel (the channel that is selected for processing in the upper panel of the main window) is always checked.
-To the right of the Channels list are two buttons to check (and uncheck (and un

-Calculate SBI button - starts calculation of the spectral band index of the active channel (the channel that is selected for processing in the upper panel of the main window) (see 5.1.
+To the right of the Channels list are two buttons to check () and uncheck () all channels.
+Checking or unchecking all channels does not affect the active channel.
+There is also the the button, pressing which launches the 'Define Montage' dialog (see 2.6.
+Define Montage Dialog) that allows to define a montage, by defining new channels as linear combinations (sum or difference) of the original channels. - Calculate SBI button starts calculation of the spectral band index of the active channel (the channel that is selected for processing in the upper panel of the main window) (see 5.1.
 Single channel processing) with the parameters specified or selected in the Parameters tab (see 1.6.
 The Parameters tab).